How to pick your firm university choice

 Do your research

-During this decision period, take the time to do some thorough research into your university choices.
+Before making your decision, give yourself time to do some thorough research into your university choices.
 With so many statistics and awards it can feel like every university is the best at something, so it’s important to consider what you value most – we recommend that you compare course details, find out more about the support for students, the career opportunities and the quality of teaching.

-Once you're absolutely sure of your choices, head over to your UCAS Track and let the universities know of your decision by the deadline.
+When you're sure about your choices, respond to your offers in UCAS Track before your decision deadline.